 When done well, SEO holds massive potential to grow leads for home services pros, contractors, brick-and-mortar companies, and all types of other local brands.
 You do, however, need a little direction and a workable plan.
 These 40 local SEO tips will give you a solid checklist to get started.

 Keep it fun.
 Keep it local.

 Keep creating value for your community.

-Join my Friday Focus digital marketing newsletter — and learn how to get found by more local clients.
+- Join my Friday Focus digital marketing newsletter to learn how to get found by more local clients—and grow your revenue.